nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

 ### Create the Request

-We assume that the Request contains a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) within its `items` property.
+As already indicated, the Request contains a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) within its `items` property.
 The RelationshipAttribute to be created must be inserted into the `attribute` property of the CreateAttributeRequestItem.
-The RelationshipAttribute should be owned by the Recipient, which is why an empty string is specified for its `owner`.
-For creating the Request, we proceed as described in the [create outgoing Request]({% link _docs_use-cases/use-case-consumption-create-outgoing-request.md %}) use case.
-Please note that the `<...>` notation is used as a placeholder for the actual data as usual and that the `link` property of the [Consent]({% link _docs_integrate/attribute-values.md %}#consent) is optional and can therefore be omitted.
+The RelationshipAttribute should be owned by the Recipient, which is why an empty string is specified as the value for its `owner` property.
+The Recipient then automatically becomes the `owner` later on.
+To create the Request, the Sender must proceed as described in the [Create outgoing Request]({% link _docs_use-cases/use-case-consumption-create-outgoing-request.md %}) use case, specifying a suitable payload as given in the example below.
+In this example, the `confidentiality` of the RelationshipAttribute is set to `"private"` and the value of the `mustBeAccepted` property of the CreateAttributeRequestItem is set to `true`.
+Please note that the `<...>` notation is used as a placeholder for the actual data as usual and that the `link` property of the [Consent]({% link _docs_integrate/attribute-values.md %}#consent) is optional and can therefore also be omitted.

 ```json
 {